memgraph/gqlalchemy/docs/how-to-guides/loaders/import-table-data-to-graph-database.md

     ```

 !!! info
     The features below aren’t included in the default GQLAlchemy installation.
-To use them, make sure to [install GQLAlchemy](../../installation.md) with the relevant optional dependencies.
+To use them, make sure to [install GQLAlchemy](../../installation.md) with the relevant extras.

 ## Loading a CSV file from the local file system